-Frequently Asked Questions on Costa Rica, including what to bring, what to bring for kids, why Costa Rica and why travel with Tachiz Travel Costa Rica:
+Frequently Asked Questions on Costa Rica, including what to bring, what to bring for kids, why Costa Rica & why Travel with Tachiz Travel Costa Rica

 1) How do I get there?

 By plane.
 Costa Rica has two international airports, Juan Santamaria International in San Jose (SJO) and Daniel Oduber International in Liberia (LIR) on the North Pacific.
 Please note that, these airports are a 5 hour drive from each other or a 50 minute domestic flight.
 However, domestic flight are not allowed at night in Costa Rica, only with daylight.

 2) Are major international credit cards accepted in Costa Rica?

 Yes, Visa, Mastercard credit cards are acepted at most places.
 Amex cards might not be accepted everywhere due t the higher commission.
 There are ATM’s spread throughout the country.

 3) How about tipping?
 Well, Tipping is not a city in China.

 Tips are welcome by everyone although not expected.
 They should be whatever you fell is right and whenever you feel it is right to tip.
 At restaurants, a 10% service charge is already included on the bill but if you feel the service was superb, you can tip up to another 10% as a general rule.
 You can tip 2 dollars per person to bell boys and chambermaids.
 For drivers and guides, as you see fit for a truly wonderful service from $5 per person on.